GREATDANELADY.COM

 - Diagnosis is based on history given by the owner, a complete physical

 examination by a veterinarian, laboratory tests and radiographs.
-Some or all of the above may be necessary in order to make a diagnosis, keeping in mind that a
+Some or all of the above may be necessary in order to make a diagnosis, keeping in mind that a cause may never be determined.
+Also one must remember that the cause is usually multiple in nature.

 - All available information must be obtained in order to initiate the best protocol for a successful treatment and prevention program.